 If you need access to a scanner or a camera, then let us know.

 We’re not just looking for analytical articles and personal essays (though these are great).
-We are interested in all styles of writing: memoir, interview, opinion, prose poems, flash fiction, satire, a collection of random thoughts from bus trips to Sydney, et cetera …
+We are interested in all styles of writing: memoir, interview, opinion, poems (prose, haiku, free verse, sonnets, epic poetry), flash fiction, satire, a collection of random thoughts from bus trips to Sydney, et cetera …

-We have no set-in-stone specifications as to word length but suggest that written contributions (with the exception of creative pieces) are over 600 words or else risk leaving readers unsatisfied.
-Note: We will be seeking smaller 100 – 250-word contributions at points, where multiple responses to a prompt or thoughts on a topic will be published collectively.
+We have no hard specifications as to word length, but typically suggest that written contributions (with the exception of creative pieces) are over 600 words or else risk leaving readers unsatisfied.
+Occasionally, we will also be seeking smaller 100 – 250-word contributions, where multiple responses to a prompt or thoughts on a topic will be published collectively.

 If you already know what you want to write about, then get in touch with us at firstname.lastname@example.org.